cliffbb/OEM-Fewshot-Challenge/README.md

 ## Dataset
 <div align="justify">

 This dataset extends the original 8 semantic classes of the [OpenEarthmap](https://open-earth-map.org/) benchmark dataset to 13 classes for **5-shot** generalized few-shot semantic segmentation (GFSS) task with **4 novel classes** and **7 base classes**.
 It consists of only 408 samples from the original OpenEarthMap dataset.
 The 408 samples are also split into 258 as *trainset*, 50 as *valset*, and 100 as *testset*.
-The *valset* is used during the development phase of the challenge, and the *testset* is for the evaluation phase.
-Both sets consist of *support_set* and *query_set* for a GFSS task.
+The *valset* is used for the development phase of the challenge, and the *testset* is for the evaluation phase.
+Both sets consist of *support_set* and *query_set* for GFSS tasks.
 A detailed description of the dataset can be found [here](https://zenodo.org/records/10591939), where it can also be downloaded.
 </div>

 ## Baseline